NetherKing21/MinecraftMod/module.md

 |Individual Module| 10:30             |

 7. What strategies (behavioral and technical) worked well during this Sprint?
 What did not work well?
 List some possible ways that you can improve next Sprint.
 For this sprint I focused on something that I knew I would enjoy.
 Having an interest in what you are working on helps motivation.
 I was also able to work on it earlier in the week and that helped to alleviate the stress.
 Things that did not work out was that progress was slower than I thought.
-When making a mod you have to add everything concerning the different items/blocks and there were many things that I didn't take into account.
+When making a mod you have to add everything concerning the different items/blocks and there were many things that I didn't take into account.kk